 The AveningTech Team will leverage its history of successful cybersecurity support in similar environments.
 Most notably, we held a prime contract with the US Coast Guard (USCG) Telecommunications and Information Systems Command (TISCOM) to provide cybersecurity subject matter expertise (SME) to TISCOM and USCG’s Field Services Division (FSD).
 We were responsible for computer network defense (CND) of TISCOM’s networks and computer systems.

 In addition to our TISCOM CYBER SME prime contract, we are responsible for cybersecurity activities in support of the US Navy’s Next Generation Enterprise Network (NGEN) on our Service Management, Integration, and Transport (SMIT) contract.
-AveningTech provides Boundary and Demilitarized Zone (DMZ) Services to protect the NGEN Enterprise, including the management and operation of the boundaries.
-This support includes support for Cyber Readiness Implementation Plans.
-We remediate vulnerabilities and misconfigurations, logs and information feeds including HBSS, IPS, and IDS to the MCNOSC.
-We conduct system-based intrusion detection monitoring and prevention on managed systems and all devices that support HBSS.

-Our support includes Malware Detection and Protection Services which provide network-based and host-based malware (malicious code) prevention capabilities with centralized management and reporting.
-We operate anti-malware software and conduct incident response activity.

-We provide Security Event Management (SEM) Services to monitor and correlate security events that are generated from identified networked devices such as firewalls, IPS, and server logs using Government approved filtering strategies and implementations.
-We monitor and analyze logs and identify unauthorized, illicit, and unwanted activity while providing recommendations to mitigate or respond to threats and vulnerabilities.
-We maintain CND tools, access control, HBSS, and control modules while operating and defending the network in accordance with all current guidelines.
-We develop and execute an overall cyber readiness implementation plan.
-We defend systems by recognizing and responding to threats, identifying and responding to RAs, and analyzing vulnerability scans.
+Needs more detail on our SMIT cyber activities.

+Needs more on process for managing Cybersecurity/Information Assurance workload in compliance with applicable DoD, DoN, and HQ instructions, policies, and procedures such as DoD Instruction 8500.01 (Subtask 6.5.1)

 In support of TISCOM we provided technical, operational, administrative, and security management services in the area of cybersecurity on classified and unclassified networks, including the Non-Classified Internet Protocol Router Network (NIPRNET), the Secret Internet Protocol Router Network (SIPRNET), the Department of Defense Information Network (DODIN), and the USCG portion of the Joint Worldwide Intelligence Communications System (JWICS) network.